Playing in the Sandbox: Advancing Women in Science

 For example, a recent study showcased dramatically the presence of gender bias in science, reporting that males were significantly more likely than females to be selected for a scientific position (the fictional applicants were assigned gender-specific names for a fictional position).
 The researchers observed that "female" applicants scored much lower than "males" in competence, hireability, and mentorability — and they were offered a dramatically lower starting salary.

 Another example points to limits in faculty advancement.
-Although roughly half of all biomedical graduate and medical students are female, only 14 percent of permanent department chairs are women (PDF - 734 KB).
+Although roughly half of all biomedical graduate and medical students are female, 14 percent of permanent department chairs are.
 At the November 2012 NIH-sponsored workshop "Causal Factors and Interventions Affecting Careers of Women in Biomedical and Behavioral Science and Engineering (PDF - 321.9KB)," Dr. Hannah Valantine, a research cardiologist who also runs the Stanford University School of Medicine's Office of Diversity and Leadership, quoted some startling figures.
 Valantine noted, "At the current rate of improvement, attaining gender parity [in senior academic faculty positions] will take far longer than desired: 28 years at Stanford and 48 years nationwide."

 Certainly, we cannot wait a half-century for women to catch up to men in faculty advancement, and we do not plan to.
 Many initiatives are underway — both at NIH and at universities and medical centers across the country — to address this multifaceted issue.